Ben Brown, Ph.D.

 Dr. Brown has served at the national level on the Anglican-Roman Catholic ecumenical dialogue as well as an advisor for the U. S. Bishops Conference as a member of the National Advisory Council.
 He assisted for nearly ten years on the Toledo Diocese ecumenical commission, for which he offered presentations, reviewed materials and helped develop an ecumenical training program.
 He has helped Catholic schools in various consultation capacities and currently serves on the Board of the CTK Homeschool Community Group for which he helped to develop the high school curriculum.

 Born and raised in Oregon State, he graduated from the Franciscan University of Steubenville in Ohio with a triple major in math, computer science, and theology.
 His graduate work in theology took place at Catholic University of America, where he wrote his dissertation on Swiss theologian Raymund Schwager.

 His interdisciplinary background manifests itself in his passion to bring a wide variety of disciplines together in the classroom.
-Dr. Brown has also drawn upon his technological training to lead an Ohio Learning Network Course ReVision Grant that helped Lourdes obtain the technology and training for its first Learning Management System a decade ago.
+Dr. Brown has also drawn upon his technological training to lead an Ohio Learning Network Course ReVision Grant that helped Lourdes obtain the technology and training for its first Learning Management System in 2008.

 “The Christian Humanism of Anselm of Canterbury.”
 In A Companion to Medieval Christian Humanism: Essays on Principal Thinkers.
 Ed.
 John P. Bequette.
 Companions to the Christian Tradition, ed.
 Christopher M. Bellitto, vol. 69.
 Boston, MA: Brill, 2016.